Finding Relative Strength

 Ok, by now I think you get the point.
 You just want to find out how strong or weak a stock is BEFORE you trade it!
 But wait, is there an easy way to find all of this out?
 Yes!

 Wait until the stock market sells off hard for a few days.
 Now go through the stocks on your watch list.
-Which ones are up for the day that the market has sold off?
-Those stocks have relative strength and those are the ones that you should trading.
+Which ones are up on the day that the market has sold off?
+Those stocks have relative strength and those are the ones that you should be trading.
 Why?
 Because these stocks will be the ones that will move first when the market recovers and will make the most significant gains.
-Also, look at charts for the various industry groups.
-Which ones are up on big down days in the market?
-Those industry groups have relative strength and those are the ones you want to be in.

 This is completely the opposite on the short side.
 On big up days in the market look for the industry groups and stocks that are down for the day.
 These are weakest and the ones that you should be focused on for shorting.